Celebrate Dad with these creative Father’s Day ideas

 Embark on a road trip

-From the coast of Maine to Florida’s Key West, or wherever else you’re based, June is a great month to get away—especially if you live in an area where it’s just starting to feel like summer.
+From the coast of Maine to Florida’s Key West, or wherever you’re based, June is a great month to get away—especially if you live in an area where it’s just starting to feel like summer.
 Pack up the car, buy some snacks, put together a Father’s Day playlist (so you can both agree on the tunes!) and get ready for some serious bonding.
 Throw in a well-timed “Are we there yet?” to hearken back to the good ol’ days of family road trips.

 Volunteer together